The new law extends the rights of individuals and requires organisations holding personal data to comply with a new stricter set of rules.

 Data protection officers

-A designated post of data protection officer will be strategically responsible for GDPR.
+A designated post of data protection officer (DPO) will be strategically responsible for GDPR.

-Our data protection officer is Simon Hobbs.
+Our DPO is Simon Hobbs.
 Our GDPR programme manager is Martin Stone.

 More background information is available in the GDPR guidance attached to this page.